ianfnelson/blog.iannelson.uk/content/posts/2023-01-11-in-search-of-my-next-challenge.md

 ## The Technology I Use {#the-technology-i-use.wp-block-heading}

-I have over 20 years&#8217; experience of C# and .NET development, from the betas through to C#10 and .NET Core 6.0 (but I still have to occasionally Google how to properly implement the IDisposable pattern).
+I have over 20 years’ experience of C# and .NET development, from the betas through to C#10 and .NET Core 6.0 (but I still have to occasionally Google how to properly implement the IDisposable pattern).

 I have been working with Azure products for, gosh, it must be over a decade now.
 I have spent significant time wrangling with App Services, Function Apps, Cosmos DB (Mongo and (No)SQL), Event Hubs, SQL Database, Kubernetes Service and Service Bus.
 I have found and reported a bug to the Notification Hub product team, and been mailed a t-shirt by the Cognitive Search team in response to my feedback.